Cupra Born: Production version

 Production of the Born was confirmed in July 2020, and it is sold under the Cupra brand.
 The production car would have a larger battery pack than the prototype.
 The car was renamed to Cupra Born in February 2021, therefore dropping the "el-" from the name.
 It was expected to cost around £40,000, which is noted to be around the price of the higher end models of the Volkswagen ID.3.

 The Born had its official premiere in May 2021.
-At launch there was an option of two powertrains, a base electric motor at the rear and rear-wheel drive of 110 kW, and a more powerful model with a rear engine of 150 kW / 204 hp and 310 Nm, which develops 170 kW.
-With Boost Mode, it took 6.6 seconds for the flagship model to accelerate to 0-100 km/h.
-In 2024 the more powerful VZ was introduced, with an engine of 240 kW / 326 hp and 545 Nm, which achieves 5.6 seconds 0-100 km/h.
+At launch there was an option of two powertrains, a base electric motor of 110 kW with rear-wheel drive, and a more powerful model with a rear motor of 150 kW and 310 Nm, which develops a combined 170 kW.
+With Boost Mode, it took 6.6 seconds for the flagship model to accelerate to 100 km/h.
+In 2024 the more powerful VZ was introduced, with a motor of 240 kW and 545 Nm, which achieves 5.6 seconds from standing to 100 km/h.